mixelpixel/Lambda-University/Week01/Day04/README.md

 OOOH ADD That I am in Lambda University to LinkedIn!!!!!!!!!!!!!!!
 Also, start a blog - ONLINE PRESENCE
-Maybe it's time to twitter
+Maybe it's time to twitter... ?